Custom Brand Styles

 Table of contents:

 To locate your custom brand settings, navigate to Settings > Brand Styles.
 Brand settings are available in all BEE Pro plans, but you may not have access to them depending on your user role.
-You need to be either an Owner, Admin, or Manager in order to access these settings.
+You need to be either an Owner, Admin, or Manager to access these settings.

-In order to start adding colors, press the + icon to open the color picker.
+To start adding colors, press the + icon to open the color picker.

 You can select a color by clicking around the color picker interface, or you can insert the Hex code or RGB values.
 Once you've found the color you want, select Save to keep it as part of your brand palette.
-You'll receive a confirmation message in the lower right-hand corner of the screen.
+You will receive a confirmation message in the lower right-hand corner of the screen.

-If you need to remove a color from the palette, simply hover over the color to populate the delete icon.
+If you need to remove a color from the palette, hover over the color to populate the delete icon.

 Creating your custom button